Amtrak train stranded in Oregon for over a day finally on the move again

 Another passenger, Kim Shelton, said during a phone interview on NBC's "Today" on Tuesday morning that people were scared as they waited for help.
 She also said Amtrak did not provide them with regular updates during the ordeal.

 "There has been so little communication from Amtrak.
-I am very disappointed,” said Shelton, who is traveling with her daughter.
+I am very disappointed,” Shelton, who is traveling with her daughter, said.
 “We’ve had two people have anxiety, heart-related issues.
 We have just had to take care of each other.
 There has been no help from outside.”

 Naparstek said refunds and "other compensation" will be provided to customers.